metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/00-systems-and-organization-checklist.md

 ### Initial Infrastructure

-- [ ] **Set Up Tools and Software** - Install and configure essential marketing platforms including Google Analytics, Google Tag Manager, Google Search Console, CallRail (if applicable), and Drift chat.
-See [Tools and Software Reference](./01-tools-and-software.md) for complete checklist.
+- [ ] **Set Up Tools and Software** - Install and configure essential marketing platforms:
+  - [ ] Google Analytics
+  - [ ] Google Tag Manager
+  - [ ] Google Search Console
+  - [ ] CallRail (if applicable)
+  - [ ] Drift chat

+  **Google Account Setup:** Rather than having various marketing-related software registered under the owner's email, consolidate it into one core email address.
+Ideally use `marketing@yourdomain.com` if you use GSuite, otherwise go to [accounts.google.com](http://accounts.google.com/) and sign up for a Gmail or attach an existing account as a Google account.

-- [ ] **Create Shared Working Documents** - Set up collaboration infrastructure with client.
-Create Google Drive folder and establish shared documents including KPI Document, Strategy Document, Project Management Dashboard, and Login Credentials.
-See [Create Shared Documents Guide](./02-create-shared-documents.md) for details.
+- [ ] **Create Shared Working Documents** - Set up collaboration infrastructure with client:

+  **CLIENT:** Create a Google Drive folder and share access with your marketing lead

+  **Agency / Marketing Lead:**
+  - [ ] KPI Document
+  - [ ] Strategy Document
+  - [ ] Project Management Dashboard (see [Project Management Dashboard Template](./01-project-management-dashboard.md))
+  - [ ] Login Credentials

 - [ ] **Customize KPI Dashboard** - Tailor the standard KPI template to include specific metrics most important to the business owner.
-See [Customize KPI Dashboard](./03-customize-kpi-dashboard.md) for guidance.
+Customize to suit your needs.

 - [ ] **Develop Initial Marketing Budget** - Create an initial marketing budget based on business goals and channel priorities.
-See [Marketing Budget Guide](./04-marketing-budget.md) for approach.

 ## Phase 2: Operational Systems

 ### CRM and Lead Management

 - [ ] **Set Up CRM Usage** - Configure CRM to track leads, client goals, and improve client experience.
-Store details including where they heard about you, their goals, why they chose you, and how to make the experience exceptional.
-See [CRM Usage Guide](./05-crm-usage-guide.md) for strategic guidance.
+Store details including:
+  - Where they heard about you first
+  - What their goals are
+  - Why they chose you
+  - What you can do to make the experience exceptional

 ### Communication and Documentation

-- [ ] **Explain Key Documents to Client** - Walk client through the purpose and usage of essential project documents including Login Credentials, KPI Document, Strategy Document, Project Management Dashboard, and Channel Summary.
-See [Explain Key Documents SOP](./06-explain-key-documents.md) for process.
+- [ ] **Explain Key Documents to Client** - Walk client through the purpose and usage of essential project documents:
+  - [ ] Login Credentials
+  - [ ] KPI Document
+  - [ ] Strategy Document
+  - [ ] Project Management Dashboard (includes Call Notes)
+  - [ ] Channel Summary

 - [ ] **Establish KPI Document Usage** - Set up consistent usage and update process for the primary KPI tracking document.
-See [Actively Using KPI Document SOP](./07-actively-using-kpi-doc.md) for procedures.
+Update regularly with current metrics.

 - [ ] **Establish Call Notes Process** - Document all meetings, decisions, and project updates in the Project Management Dashboard.
-See [Actively Using Call Notes SOP](./08-actively-using-call-notes.md) for workflow.
+Use the dashboard as the central hub for all project communication and decisions.

 ### Ongoing Operations

 - [ ] **Plan Recurring Tasks** - Establish daily, weekly, and monthly marketing activities.
-Define ongoing tasks like website updates, blog posts, social posts, email campaigns, and ad experiments.
-See [Plan Recurring Tasks Guide](./09-plan-recurring-tasks.md) for planning approach.
+Define ongoing tasks like:
+  - Website updates
+  - Blog posts
+  - Social posts
+  - Email campaigns
+  - Ad campaigns or experiments

 - [ ] **Choose Email Marketing Software** - Select appropriate email marketing platform based on business type and needs.
-See [Email Marketing Software Reference](./10-email-marketing-software.md) for options.
+Options include:
+  - ConvertKit
+  - ActiveCampaign
+  - Hubspot
+  - Mailchimp
+  - Klaviyo (ecommerce)
+  - Drip (ecommerce)

 ## Phase 3: Advanced Systems

 ### Documentation and Organization

 - [ ] **Document Systems and Processes** - Actively document all repeatable marketing systems and operational processes for future reference and team onboarding.
-See [Document Systems Guide](./11-document-systems.md) for approach.

 - [ ] **Set Up Project Management Dashboard** - Create central hub for managing marketing projects, tracking tasks, and recording meeting notes.
-See [Project Management Dashboard Template](./12-project-management-dashboard.md) for structure.
+See [Project Management Dashboard Template](./01-project-management-dashboard.md) for structure.

 ## Phase 4: Specialized Tools

 ### AI and Prompt Engineering

 - [ ] **Create Context Documents** - Build usable context pack for the business using the specialized workflow.
-See [Prompt: Creating Context Documents](./13-prompt-creating-context-documents.md) for complete workflow and prompt templates.
+See [Prompt: Creating Context Documents](./02-prompt-creating-context-documents.md) for complete workflow and prompt templates.

 - [ ] **Review Prompt Writing Guidelines** - Understand principles and specialized guidelines for writing effective AI prompts for research, copywriting, and analysis.
-See [Prompt Writing Guidelines](./14-prompt-writing-guidelines.md) for comprehensive guide.
+See [Prompt Writing Guidelines](./03-prompt-writing-guidelines.md) for comprehensive guide.

 ## Phase 5: Offboarding (When Needed)

 ### End of Engagement

 - [ ] **Execute Offboarding Process** - When engagement ends, follow standard operating procedure for cleanly ending client engagement, including asset handoff and access removal.
-See [Offboarding SOP](./15-offboarding-sop.md) for complete process.
+See [Offboarding SOP](./04-offboarding-sop.md) for complete process.

 ## Reference Documents

-- [Tools and Software Reference](./01-tools-and-software.md) - Checklist of essential platform tools and software
-- [Create Shared Documents Guide](./02-create-shared-documents.md) - Checklist for setting up shared working documents
-- [Customize KPI Dashboard](./03-customize-kpi-dashboard.md) - Task guidance for tailoring KPI template
-- [Marketing Budget Guide](./04-marketing-budget.md) - Approach for developing initial marketing budget
-- [CRM Usage Guide](./05-crm-usage-guide.md) - Strategic guidance on using CRM effectively
-- [Explain Key Documents SOP](./06-explain-key-documents.md) - Process for explaining essential documents to client
-- [Actively Using KPI Document SOP](./07-actively-using-kpi-doc.md) - Procedures for consistent KPI tracking
-- [Actively Using Call Notes SOP](./08-actively-using-call-notes.md) - Workflow for documenting meetings and decisions
-- [Plan Recurring Tasks Guide](./09-plan-recurring-tasks.md) - Planning approach for ongoing marketing activities
-- [Email Marketing Software Reference](./10-email-marketing-software.md) - List of recommended email marketing platforms
-- [Document Systems Guide](./11-document-systems.md) - Approach for documenting repeatable processes
-- [Project Management Dashboard Template](./12-project-management-dashboard.md) - Template for central project hub
+- [Project Management Dashboard Template](./01-project-management-dashboard.md) - Template for central project hub
-- [Prompt: Creating Context Documents](./13-prompt-creating-context-documents.md) - Workflow and prompt templates for context packs
+- [Prompt: Creating Context Documents](./02-prompt-creating-context-documents.md) - Workflow and prompt templates for context packs
-- [Prompt Writing Guidelines](./14-prompt-writing-guidelines.md) - Comprehensive guide for effective AI prompts
+- [Prompt Writing Guidelines](./03-prompt-writing-guidelines.md) - Comprehensive guide for effective AI prompts
-- [Offboarding SOP](./15-offboarding-sop.md) - Standard operating procedure for ending engagements
+- [Offboarding SOP](./04-offboarding-sop.md) - Standard operating procedure for ending engagements